vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

   * **prefer** - ask client for mppe, if it rejects don't fail.
 (Default value)
   * **deny** - deny mppe

-  Default behavior - don't ask client for mppe, but allow it if client wants.
+  Default behavior - don't ask the client for mppe, but allow it if the client wants.
   Please note that RADIUS may override this option by MS-MPPE-Encryption-Policy attribute.